 Stage 4: Marketing

-The Childhood Trust provides a free suite of resources to help support charities to maximise the opportunity and market the campaign.
+The Childhood Trust provides a suite of resources and an in-person workshop to support charities with maximising the opportunity.

 Stage 5: Campaign

 All donations to participating charities are doubled.
-Pledge funds are used to match online donations first.
-When these are exhausted, the Champion funds are used to match online donations.
+If applicable, pledge funds are used to match online donations first.
+When these are exhausted, funds from The Childhood Trust are then used to match online donations.
 Charities that don’t reach their target still receive any match funds up to the value of online donations received.

 Stage 6: Post – Campaign